Excusing John Updike’s Serial Cheating Because He’s a ‘Great Man’

 Yet familiarity renders him likeable – for his humour, his doggedness, his candour, his curiosity and his wrong-headed judgments – for example, preferring Perry Como to Frank Sinatra.

 But not for cheating on his pregnant wife and raping his mistress (in fiction).
 Okay.
-Let’s go with Perry Como.
+Under Wrong-Headed Judgements we have Perry Como?

 Rabbit is a fictional character, of course.
 But then Dwight Garner wrote about John Updike’s collected letters in yesterday’s New York Times (gift link).